2012 United States House of Representatives elections in Arkansas

 The 2012 United States House of Representatives elections in Arkansas occurred on Tuesday, November 6, 2012, to elect the four U.S. representatives from the state, one from each of the state's four congressional districts.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.

-As the result of redistricting following the 2010 United States census, the boundaries of the state's congressional districts have been redrawn.
-Governor Mike Beebe, who signed the new map into law in April 2011, described it as the "status quo" and not partisan.
+As the result of redistricting following the 2010 United States census, the boundaries of the state's congressional districts were redrawn by the then Democratic legislature.
+Democratic Governor Mike Beebe, who signed the new map into law in April 2011, described it as the "status quo" and not partisan.
 In the new map, five counties are split between districts, the first time in Arkansas history that counties have not been kept intact in congressional districts.

 Overview

+Statewide

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Arkansas.

+By district

+Results of the 2012 United States House of Representatives elections in Arkansas by district: